-During a recent sleep consultation, I was contacted by a mom of a 6 month old who was only giving her baby two naps per day.
-When I asked her why, she said a competing website’s product said that 6 month old babies don’t need more than two naps and she was trying to lengthen her daughter’s naps.
-I immediately recommended she go back to three naps because her baby sounded overtired, and once she is caught up on sleep, she would need to tweak her schedule, in general, to get those longer naps (those in-between schedules can be tricky!).
-As I was typing this up, I decided to check in with this mom to see how she was doing and she had this to say:
+During a recent sleep consultation, I was contacted by a mom of a 6 month old who was giving her baby two naps per day.
+When I asked her why, she said a competing website’s product said that 6 month old babies don’t need more than two naps.
+She was trying to lengthen her daughter’s two naps.
+I immediately recommended she go back to three naps because her baby sounded overtired.
+I decided to check in with this mom to see how she was doing, and she had this to say:

-One thing to keep in mind is that all babies aren’t the same and some transition to two naps at 5 months while others still have 4 shorter naps, at the same age.
+One thing to keep in mind is that all babies aren’t the same.
+Some transition to two naps at 5 months while others still have 4 shorter naps, at the same age.
 Some transition to 2 naps at 6 months old and others not until 9 months and I even had a mom with a 12-month old still taking three naps!
 All babies vary.

-A very popular sleep book, Healthy Sleep Habits, Happy Child by Weissbluth, says that only 17% of babies need a third nap after 5 months old.
+A very popular sleep book, Healthy Sleep Habits, Happy Child, says that only 17% of babies need a third nap after 5 months old.
 I can imagine this might be one of the sources of that competing website.
-I very much learned a lot from this book and recommend it often, however, you must still keep in mind that studies are often on very small samples (groups of people) compared to the fact that over 12,000 babies are born daily, in just the U.S. alone.
+I learned a lot from this book and recommend it often, however, you must still keep in mind that studies are often on very small samples compared to the fact that over 12,000 babies are born daily, in just the U.S. alone.

 In my experience with countless parents, more than 17% of 5 and 6 month old babies still need three (or four) naps.
-In fact, I would say it’s rarer for me to find a baby who needs less than three at such a young age, but even my sample is “tainted” by the fact that I hear about the babies with trouble sleeping, not those that might transition to two naps just fine at 6 months old and sleep two hours each time.
+In fact, I would say it’s rarer for me to find a baby who needs less than three at such a young age.
+But even my sample is “tainted” by the fact that I hear about the babies with trouble sleeping, not those that might transition to two naps just fine at 6 months old.

 How Do You Know if Your 6 Month Old Needs 2 or 3 naps?

 First, consider your 6 month old baby’s behavior.
 Any fussiness or crankiness is a sure sign of a baby being overtired.
 They don’t play well and some don’t even eat well.
-Some may be happy, though, and that can make it tougher to tell, but if she isn’t napping at least 2 to 3 hours in the daytime, that is a sign she needs more sleep.
-You need to first encourage your baby to nap longer because a baby who is short-napping most often will need more naps in the day to make it through.
+Some may be happy, though, and that can make it tougher to tell.
+If your baby isn’t napping at least 2 to 3 hours in the daytime, that’s a sign she needs more sleep.
+You need to first encourage your baby to nap longer.
+A baby who is short-napping most often will need more naps in the day to make it through.
 If she’s napping as long as she can (at least one hour each for the first two naps), it is easier to transition to two naps, when it’s time.
 Being overtired at nap time can lead to shorter naps, because it’s harder for your baby to get through that first sleep cycle.

 Having said that, keep in mind that your baby might not take longer naps until she has transitioned to just two naps.
 This is because a baby can only sleep so many hours in a day, so as long as she is napping three times, it is possible her other two naps are as long as they can get.
 In this case, you need to use your cool mommy instincts and decide whether she is sleeping well for her age or not.
 It’s okay if the neighbor’s baby is napping three hours per day and yours is only napping two, if that’s all he needs.
 Just like your 4-month old went through brain development that affected her night sleep, your six month old needs to go through brain development to help her nap longer (the first nap is generally the first to lengthen).

-Take a look at our sample baby sleep and feeding schedules and decide whether it looks realistic to put your 6-month old on the 9-month old sample schedule (sleep-wise only, excluding amount of food).
+Take a look at our sample baby sleep and feeding schedules.
+This can help you decide whether it looks realistic to put your 6-month old on the 9-month old sample schedule (sleep-wise only, excluding amount of food).
 Can your 6 month old comfortably stay up 3-4 hours until bedtime or are you having to ward off crankiness by 5 or 5:30 p.m.?
-Is he falling asleep eating his dinner (it happens! (video))?
+Is he falling asleep eating his dinner (it happens!)?

 Lastly, are you “fighting” for an hour for a 20-30 minute catnap in the late afternoon every day?
 If getting your baby to take a third (or fourth) nap is a fight not worth fighting anymore, then it is probably time to permanently transition to fewer naps.
 Save your frustration and his!
-Or, has bedtime become too late (typically past 8 p.m. is “too late” but all families have different schedule requirements)?
-Make sure you make changes to his schedule to compensate for the loss of the nap, though.
+Or, has bedtime become too late?
+(Typically past 8 p.m. is “too late” but all families have different schedule requirements.)
+Make sure you make changes to his schedule to compensate for the loss of the nap.
 Missing one nap on one day is one thing, but chronic over-tiredness can make sleep unravel over the course of 3-4 weeks.